 What is a Therapeutic Use Exemption (TUE)?

 Athletes may have illnesses or conditions that require them to take medications or undergo procedures.
-If the medication or method an athlete is required to use to treat an illness or condition is prohibited as per the World Anti-Doping Agency’s (WADA) Prohibited List a TUE may give that athlete the authorization to use that substance or method while competing without invoking an anti-doping rule violation (ADRV) and applicable sanction.
+If the medication or method an athlete is required to use to treat an illness or condition is prohibited as per the World Anti-Doping Agency’s (WADA) Prohibited List a TUE may give that athlete the authorization to use that substance or method while competing as well as out-of-competition without invoking an anti-doping rule violation (ADRV) and applicable sanction.
 Applications for TUEs are evaluated by a panel of physicians, the TUE Committee (TUEC).

 What are the Criteria for Granting a TUE?